CSE512-16S/a3-davidjuliancaldwell-shirleyswirley-jamesbrains/README.md

   * All 3 of us spent a couple hours coming up with visualization ideas and storyboarding together.
   * **James** spent about ?????
   * **David** spent about ?????
-  * **Shirley** spent a couple hours working with and understanding the parallel coordinates library.
-She spent another couple hours figuring out how to filter and select read-in csv files.
-She spent another couple hours figuring out how to deal with brushed data and sending that between components.
+  * **Shirley** spent a couple hours working with and understanding the parallel coordinates library, another couple hours figuring out how to filter and select read-in csv files, another couple hours figuring out how to deal with brushed data and sending that between components, another hour sorting patients based on parallel coordinate interactions, and another couple hours arranging html elements.

 * Aspects taking the most time included:
   * DEBUGGING